equalitie/BotHound/README.md

 * display 3D scatter plot using selected clusters from different incidents
 * store the clustering as well as the selected cluster in the database

-## Classification of incidents
-Not implemented yet.

-## Botnet profiling
-Not implemented yet.